 The days of lost invoices and rogue receipts are finally behind us.
 New technologies have ushered in a new era of procurement, which is based on cloud technology.
-While there are plenty of reasons why this shift is beneficial for your business in particular, the most prominent is accessibility and organization of the procurement process itself.
+There are plenty of reasons why a shift to cloud-based procurement is beneficial for your business.
+Most prominently is accessibility and organization of the procurement process itself.

 If you’re unfamiliar with cloud computing, don’t worry.
 The cloud, in its simplest form, provides the ability and access to store data and programs via the internet, rather than downloading it to your computer’s hard drive.
 Essentially, this means that if you have an internet connection, you can access the information on the cloud anytime and from anywhere.

-While implementing the cloud across business operations is definitely more complex than using the cloud as a single user, the organization of cloud services is becoming easier to understand and navigate.
+While implementing a cloud procurement system across business operations is definitely more complex than using the cloud as a single user, the organization of cloud services is becoming easier to understand and navigate.

-In terms of procurement, usage of the cloud allows for total control and oversight of services spending.
+In terms of procurement, usage of a cloud procurement system allows for total control and oversight of services spending.
 With certain procurement cloud services, businesses can efficiently handle the process of requisitioning, sourcing, procuring and handling payments for services, modernizing your business’ procurement services.

 Modern procurement via the cloud allows for an effective and organized system that will help you to keep your business costs under control, select the best suppliers, enforce company policy and appraise supplier risk.
 In addition, you are able to decrease the overall amount of manual transactions throughout the entirety of the procure-to-pay cycle, which tends to be time consuming.
 Cloud procurement systems allow you to create purchase orders, weigh contract negotiated prices and terms, manage revisions to documents, and process non-manual supplier invoices.